shageenderan/Anomalies_By_Count/README.md

    ```

 ## Navigating the website
  The website contains 3 main sections.
-The cameras:
+The Cameras page, the Statistics for each page, and the Analysis page that show the stats charts and tabular form the data displayed.
+On the camera page, enter the download URL of a video as input for one of the cameras.